beaker-project/beaker/documentation/user-guide/systems/sharing.rst

 ============== =================== ===========================================
 edit_policy    Edit this policy    The user can edit the access policy to grant
                                    or revoke permissions, including adding new
-                                   users and groups to the policy. edit_system    Edit system details The user can edit system details and configuration, however they cannot take
+                                   users and groups to the policy.
+Users with permission to edit the policy can grant themselves any of the other permissions. edit_system    Edit system details The user can edit system details and configuration, however they cannot take
-                                   ownership of it or grant new permissions to themselves or any other user. loan_any       Loan to anyone      The user can loan the system to any Beaker user, including themselves. loan_self      Loan to self        The user can loan the system to themselves only. control_system Control power       The user can run power commands and netboot commands for the system *even when they have not reserved it*.
+                                   ownership of it or grant new permissions to themselves or any other user. loan_any       Loan to anyone      The user can lend the system to any Beaker user, including themselves.
+Users with this
+                                   permission can also return and update any existing loan, as well as return other user's manual reservations. loan_self      Loan to self        The user can borrow the system by loaning it to themselves. control_system Control power       The user can run power commands and netboot commands for the system *even when they have not reserved it*.